Xunnamius/hashnav/README.md

 ####Arguments
 1. trigger - (`object`) Trigger object.
 See [observer trigger](#ot "Jump to it!").
-2. fn - (`function`) Function to call (the function is bound to the current DOM object)
+2. fn - (`function`) Function to be called when the observer's trigger is satisfied by the current hash URI.
+This function should accept [getStoredHashData()](#PMI-getStoredHashData "Jump to it!") as the *first* argument -- usually denoted *e* for *event* -- followed by any custom arguments (the function is bound to the current DOM object).
-3. args - (`mixed`, optional) Arguments to pass the above function.
-Can be a single argument or an array of arguments.
+3. args - (`mixed`, optional) Arguments passed to the observer function when triggered.
+Can either be a single argument or an array of arguments.
+Warning: if your argument is an array, wrap it within another array literal to prevent incorrect processing.
 4. scrollToElement - (`mixed`, optional) An ID string/element DOM object that will be scroll to using `Fx.Scroll.toElement()`.
-If `scrollToElement` is `true`, the observing DOM element will be scrolled to.
+If `scrollToElement` is `true`, the observing DOM element will be scrolled to instead.

 ####Returns
 * (`element`) The DOM element in question.